-Author’s note: this letter also appears at the opening of our updated Guide to Women's Colleges, which you can now find on our Resources page.
+Author’s note: This letter also appears at the opening of our updated Guide to Women's Colleges, which you can now find on our Resources page.

 Since 2021 (the last time this guide was updated), several historic women’s colleges have undergone major shifts.
 Mills College merged with Northeastern University, ending its status as an independent women’s institution.
 Notre Dame of Maryland University transitioned to coeducation, a decision driven by declining enrollment.
 Meanwhile, Sweet Briar College, which narrowly avoided closure in 2015, has seen a remarkable resurgence, reporting a 60% increase in enrollment over six years through strategic innovation and a reinforced commitment to women’s leadership.

 These examples reflect the broader reality: women’s colleges are adapting in different ways to remain viable.
 Some institutions, facing financial and demographic challenges, have chosen coeducation or partnerships, while others are leaning into their unique identity to attract students.
-Today, approximately 30 women’s colleges remain in the U.S., down from 47 just over a decade ago.
-This decline mirrors broader trends in higher education, where small, private colleges—especially those with limited endowments—are under increasing strain.

 The past few years have been marked by shifting federal policies affecting gender and education.
 A recent executive order defining "sex" based strictly on biological characteristics has raised concerns about transgender inclusion, while federal scrutiny on diversity, equity, and inclusion (DEI) programs has put many college initiatives at risk.
 Despite these challenges, many women’s colleges have maintained their commitments to inclusive policies, ensuring that transgender women and non-binary students who align with their missions remain part of their communities.